DCC-BS/transcribo-frontend/README.md

 - Client-side media conversion using FFmpeg.wasm
 - Built-in audio recording capabilities
 - Media file management with IndexedDB storage

+##  Acknowledgments
+This application is based on [Transcribo](https://github.com/machinelearningZH/audio-transcription/) from the Statistical Office of the Canton of Zurich.
+We have rewritten the functionality of the original application to fit into a modular and modern web application that separates frontend, backend and AI models.

 ## License